Prince Klaas: Early life

-Coronation and the plot to create the Kingdom of Antigua
+Kingdom of Antigua plot

-Coronation

-Klaas was installed as King of the Black Antiguans during an Akan ritual at one of the planning sessions.
-Although this was regarded by the white Antiguan slave owners as an "innocent ceremony," according to Western African traditions, it was actually a declaration of war.
+Klaas was installed as king of the black Antiguans during an Akan ritual at one of the planning sessions.
+Although this was regarded by the white Antiguan slave owners as an "innocent ceremony," according to the group's traditions, it was a declaration of war.

-Kingdom of Antigua rebellion plan

-In the original 1728 design for the Kingdom of Antigua, all Europeans were to be put to death.
+In the original 1728 design for the Kingdom of Antigua, all white Antiguans were to be put to death.
 The plan's preparation took eight years, and was ready to be carried out in 1736.
+Both new arrivals and Antiguan Creole slaves took part in the conspiracy.

-A 10-gallon barrel of gunpowder would be smuggled into the venue and blown up during a large ball honoring King George II in late October 1736 with the intention of killing every European there.
-The explosion's noise would serve as a warning signal for the allied slave Africans to attack every white person they saw, sparking a carnage that would make Prince Klaas the new ruler of Antigua.
+A 10-gallon barrel of gunpowder would be smuggled into a venue and blown up during a large ball honoring King George II in late October 1736 with the intention of killing every European there.
+The explosion's noise would serve as a warning signal for the allied slaves to attack every white person they saw, sparking a carnage that would make Prince Klaas the new ruler of Antigua.
 Under the proposal, 10 significant plantations were included.
 If successful, Antigua would have been the first nation in the Western Hemisphere to be governed by the African race.

-Foiling of the plot and execution
+Execution and legacy

 On the report of an unnamed slave, Klaas was found guilty of participating in the scheme along with 132 other individuals.
 The remaining 88 persons who were executed were either gibbeted (6 of them), burned at the stake, or broken on the wheel, including Klaas (77 of them).
 He was 45 when he was executed.

-Legacy

-Both a statue of Prince Klaas and an exhibition in the nearby National Museum of Antigua and Barbuda are currently present in St. John's.
+Both a statue of Prince Klaas and an exhibition in the nearby Museum of Antigua and Barbuda are currently present in St. John's.
 The Most Exalted Order of the National Hero, Antigua and Barbuda's highest honor, was posthumously given to Klaas in 2000.